 - 1. Authority requests revocation in writing; - 2.
 Authority notifies the root certification authority that original Certificate application was not authorized and does not retroactively grant authorization; - 3.
 Root certification authority obtains evidence that the Authority's private key corresponding to the public key in the Certificate suffered a key compromise or no longer complies with the cryptographic algorithm requirements and the required parameters (quality, see 6.1.5 and 6.1.6); - 4.
 Root certification authority obtains evidence that Authority's certificate was misused; - 5.
-Root certification authority is notified that Authority's certificate: - □ Was not issued in compliance with corresponding CP or CPS; or - □ No longer complies with the requirements of CP or CPS; - 6.
-I.CA determines that any of the information appearing in the Authority's certificate is inaccurate or misleading; - 7.
-Root CA or Authority ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificates; - 8.
-Root CA's or Authority's right to issue Certificates under this CP expires or is revoked or terminated unless root CA has made arrangements to continue maintaining CRL/OCSP repository; - 9.
+Root certification authority is made aware that Authority's certificate: - □ Was not issued in compliance with BRG, corresponding CP or CPS; or - Does not meet requirements of BRG, corresponding CP or CPS; - 6.
+I.CA determines that some information appearing in the Authority's certificate was inaccurate or misleading; - 7.
+Root CA or Authority ceased operation for any reason a did not made arrangement for another CA to provide revocation support for certificates issued by them; - Root CA's or Authority's right to issue Certificate under BRG requirements expired, was revoked or terminated and root CA did not make arrangement to continue maintaining CRL/OCSP repository; - 9.
 Revocation is required by CP or CPS of root certification authority.